 Project overview

-Major challenges during this project included: an existing 60” diameter pipeline owned by the Metro Water District from San Diego that ran under the proposed parking lot; an electrical reroute of Southern California Edison 12KV feeder to be relocated outside of the new building footprint; and a secured walkway connecting the existing Juvenile Detention Center to the new Courthouse was required to be completed so that it could be completely secured prior to making the penetration into the existing detention corridor.
-Vanir’s team put in countless hours to keep the project on track, and provided the County EDA Project Manager and stakeholders with as much information as available, as soon as possible.
+Major challenges during this project included: an existing 60-inch diameter pipeline owned by the Metropolitan Water District from San Diego that ran under the proposed parking lot, an electrical reroute of Southern California Edison 12 kilovolt feeder to be relocated outside of the new building footprint and a secured walkway connecting the existing detention center to the new Courthouse was required to be completed so that it could be completely secured prior to making the penetration into the existing detention corridor.
+Vanir’s team put in countless hours to keep the project on track and provided as much information as soon as possible to the County EDA Project Manager and stakeholders.